7harshkumar/GPT/README.md

-# GPT Chat – AI Chatbot Using OpenAI GPT-4o Mini
+# GPT – Using OpenAI GPT-4o Mini

 A fully functional **ChatGPT-like web application** built using the **OpenAI GPT-4o-mini model**, **MERN Stack**, and **Render** for deployment.
 It allows users to create multiple chat threads, store previous conversations, and interact with AI in real time.